 Is Holly Poisonous to Dogs?

-The leaves and the berries of both the American Holly and the English Holly can be toxic to humans and to their pets.
-While they are not highly toxic, both leaves and berries will cause your dog to drool excessively or experience an upset stomach, diarrhea, appetite loss or depression if eaten in large amounts.
-In most cases, dogs that consume holly will not die due to poisoning, but if your dog is in extreme distress, you should call the veterinarian immediately.
+The leaves and the berries of both American Holly and English Holly can be toxic to humans and to their pets.
+While they are not highly toxic, both leaves and berries will cause your dog to drool excessively or experience upset stomach, diarrhea, appetite loss, or depression if eaten in large amounts.
+In most cases, dogs that consume holly will not die due to poisoning, but if your dog is in extreme distress, you should call your veterinarian immediately.
 It is important to note that similar symptoms can occur if your dog eats other holiday plants, such as poinsettia and mistletoe.
 Immediately bring your dog to the vet if you have more than one variety of holiday plant in the house and are uncertain as to what plant might be causing your dog's symptoms.
 Mistletoe can cause more serious symptoms in your dog and, according to Apple Lake Animal Hospital, may require "decontamination and cardiovascular monitoring" if enough mistletoe is ingested.

-Treating Pets that Have Eaten Holly
+Treating Pets That Have Eaten Holly

 According to the Apple Lake Animal Hospital, if caught quickly enough, toxicity caused by eating holly leaves can be treated at home with relative ease.
 Early treatment involves fluid therapy: replacing the fluids lost through vomiting and diarrhea.
 Keep a close eye on your pet until it recovers fully.
 Call your pet's veterinarian to determine if it is necessary to bring your pet into the office before beginning home treatment or if its condition worsens.